pa11y/pa11y.github.io/contributing/designers.md

 ---
-title: Designers - Contributing to Pa11y
+title: Designers - contributing to Pa11y
 description: How designers can conribute to Pa11y projects, and design-specific guidelines.
 permalink: /contributing/designers/
 ---